zalerion/rpi-multiroom-setup/README.md

 # rpi-multiroom-setup
+Started as multiroom project.
+Became more of of an an general purpose audio setup.
-Simplify the extensive setup of a raspberry pi multiroom system.
-Based on Snapserver and mpd.
+Simplifies the extensive setup of a raspberry pi for audio use.
+Includes mobile speaker multiroom system and music server.

 Tested with the 2020-05-27-raspios-buster-lite-armhf image and as full setup.